Fast, secure, risk-free booking guaranteed.

 Feel the mighty Colorado River carving through layers of ombre rocks

-Meet your guide in Flagstaff, Sedona, Williams, or Tusayan and drive four hours to the North rim of the Grand Canyon.
-Hike 7 miles (11km) through dense conifer forests on the North Rim and Sonoran Desert inside the Canyon.
+Meet your guide in (usually in Flagstaff) and drive to the North rim of the Grand Canyon.
+Hike for almost 7 miles (11km) through dense conifer forests on the North Rim and Sonoran Desert inside the Canyon.
 While en route, you’ll also pass by the Redwall Limestone and Sonoran Desert, past Redwall limestone and Roaring Springs, a rushing cascade tumbling from the canyon walls.
 Reach Cottonwood Campground and make camp for the night.

 Break camp and hike another 7 miles (11km) down to Bright Angel Campground, including a side hike to Ribbon Falls.
 The camp sits at the bottom of the Grand Canyon, adjacent to the Colorado River and the historic Phantom Ranch, built in the 1930s.
 There’s a plethora of side canyons waiting to be explored, but if you feel like taking it easy, sit by the river watching rafts passing by.

 Enjoy your final breakfast in the Grand Canyon before continuing the scenic ascent to the South Rim via the Bright Angel Trail.
-Exit the Grand Canyon and take a drive back to Flagstaff, Sedona, Williams, or Tusayan.
+Exit the Grand Canyon and take a drive back to Flagstaff or other location you agreed upon with your guide.

 Please keep in mind, despite best efforts to stick to a set itinerary, plans can occasionally change based on temporary access restrictions, weather, lodging/campground availability, guest ability/injury, natural events like fires and flooding, and other potential causes.